snap-stanford/snap-python/doc/source/reference/index-ref.rst

 .. # classes
 .. # util

 .. note::

-  Thank you to Stanford University class of CS224W 2013 for help with this documentation.
+  Thank you to Stanford University class of CS224W 2013 for help with this document.